RomanTsisyk/CoordinatorX/README.md

 ### 1️⃣ Step

-You need to create an enum for steps in a particular flow.
+Create an enum for steps in a particular flow.

 ```swift
 enum AppRoute: Route {